Consular nonreviewability: Kerry v. Din (2015)

 The case was won by the United States, with the Supreme Court split in its opinion.
 Antonin Scalia, John G. Roberts, and Clarence Thomas wrote plurality opinions.
 Anthony Kennedy and Samuel Alito concurred.

 Scalia's opinion rejected (1), i.e., he argued that the denial of a visa did not implicate a fundamental liberty interest, and that it differed from Loving v.
 Virginia in that the right to marriage was not being questioned.
 Kennedy's opinion differed from Scalia's in that he did not come to a definite conclusion regarding (1), but instead he rejected (2), arguing that even if Din's liberty was infringed upon, the reason explanation offered by the consulate for the denial (i.e., that Berashk had provided material support to a terrorist organization) fulfilled the government's obligations, and that further details were not required in cases where the application was denied due to terrorism or national security concerns.

 Stephen Breyer wrote a dissenting opinion answering both (1) and (2) in the affirmative, in which he was joined by Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan.
 Breyer's dissent argued that forbidding people from living together did effectively impede the right to marry, and that the level of explanation offered for the denial was inadequate, similar to "telling a criminal defendant that he is accused of breaking the law."

 Although Kerry v.
 Din upheld the doctrine of consular nonreviewability, legal commentators viewed it as not carrying much additional weight as a precedent since the decision was a plurality opinion.

+Department of State v.
+Muñoz

+In Department of State v.
+Muñoz (2024), the Supreme Court held that an American citizen "does not have a fundamental liberty interest in her noncitizen spouse being admitted to the country" that would allow an exception to the doctrine of consular nonreviewability.